 - There are 74,202 small businesses that account for 98.8% of all businesses in the state.

 - The following industries have the largest number of small businesses working in them:

-- According to the 2020 Census, North Dakota has a population of 779,094.
-This small population means that competition among SMBs for reliable employees can be difficult and limited based on geography.
+- According to the 2020 census, North Dakota has a population of 779,094.
+This small population means that competition among SMBs for reliable employees can be difficult and limited by geography.

 - The recent boom in oil exploration has siphoned most of the labor force from small businesses.
 Understaffing has led to the closure of numerous small firms in the state.

-- 195,312 individuals are employed by small businesses in North Dakota.
+- A total of 195,312 individuals are employed by small businesses in North Dakota.
 They represent 57.4% of all employees in the state.

 - State law requires that every new North Dakota LLC designate a North Dakota registered agent to be available during regular business hours at a physical address within the state.

 - There are 3,652 self-employed minorities in North Dakota.
 That is 4.92% of all SMB owners in the state.

 - To form a corporation in North Dakota, you need to file your Articles of Incorporation with the Secretary of State’s office.
 The filing fee is $100.